omeriko10/engine/README.md

 Functionality:

--Reading the documents.
+* Reading the documents.

-- Parser documents: words, numbers, special letters and more.
+* Parser documents: words, numbers, special letters and more.

--Word Ranking with tf idf.
+* Word Ranking with tf idf.

--Relevant document ranking with bm25.
+* Relevant document ranking with bm25.

 And more.